apollographql/react-apollo/api.md

 > This document serves as a guide line for the new react-apollo API design.
 The initial discussion can be found [here](https://github.com/apollostack/react-apollo/issues/29)

-## API overview
+# API overview

-`react-apollo` exposes two top level items for the client (and two for the server) which, when used in conjunction, make for easily binding graphql actions to react components.
-The intention of this library is to make co-location of graphql data simple, and mutations easy to use within components.
+`react-apollo` exposes three top level items for the client (and two for the server) which, when used in conjunction, make for easily binding graphql actions to react components.
+The intent of this library is to make co-location of graphql data simple, and mutations easy to use within components.

-### `ApolloProvider`
+## `ApolloProvider`

 Modeled after [`react-redux`](https://github.com/reactjs/react-redux), this is a component which binds the created client from `ApolloClient` to the store.
 It can be used as a drop in replacement for the `Provider` from `react-redux`, or used in with it.